esmf-org/esmf-org.github.io/_pages/org.md

 The **Executive Board** is the primary management body of the ESMF.
 It sets the goals, scope, and strategic direction of the Project as a whole, and provides technical and scientific guidance on practical matters as they arise.
-It's membership consists of leads from ESMF's collaborating organizations: NASA, NOAA, U.S. Navy, NCAR, and the National Earth System Prediction Capability (ESPC).
+Its membership consists of leads from ESMF's collaborating organizations: NASA, NOAA, U.S. Navy, NCAR, and the National Earth System Prediction Capability (ESPC).